-He wrongly executed another contributive and loyal general; then when Manchu's new lord made a long detour, avoided his Line of Defense and marched toward capital Beijing, Yuan didn’t react well and put Beijing in danger again, because of his wrong judgement.
+He wrongly executed another contributive and loyal general; then when Manchu's new lord made a long detour, avoided his Line of Defense, and marched toward capital Beijing, Yuan didn’t react well and put Beijing in danger again, because of his wrong judgment.

 Intense War of Defending Beijing City

 Under that circumstance, Sun Chengzong was summoned back to defend the Ming Empire.